 Service-Connection & Causes of Schizoaffective Disorder

 Schizoaffective disorder is a mental health condition that includes symptoms of both schizophrenia and a mood disorder, bipolar disorder, or depression.
-Schizoaffective disorder occurs in 0.3% of the population.
+It occurs in 0.3% of the population.
 Veterans with schizoaffective disorder may experience symptoms, such as delusions, hallucinations, manic behavior, hygiene problems, occupational issues, recklessness, and more.
-Schizoaffective disorder is often characterized by talking to yourself, hearing voices, low moods, high moods, and more.
+This disorder is often characterized by talking to yourself, hearing voices, low moods, high moods, and more.
 Schizoaffective disorder is generally treated with antipsychotics, antidepressants, mood stabilizers, psychotherapy, and cognitive behavioral therapy (CBT).

 Here are the causes of schizoaffective disorder and how veterans may service-connect this condition:

-- Brain Chemistry: Many veterans with schizoaffective disorder developed the condition through brain chemistry.
-That means your brain essentially caused the schizoaffective disorder through chemical imbalances or brain structure.
+Many veterans with schizoaffective disorder developed the condition through brain chemistry.
+That means your brain essentially caused the condition through chemical imbalances or brain structure.

-- Drug Use: Veterans with PTSD, depression, anxiety MST, and other service-connected conditions often self-medicate through drug use.
+Veterans with PTSD, depression, anxiety MST, and other service-connected conditions often self-medicate through drug use.
 Schizoaffective disorder is commonly caused by drug usage.
-We want you to know that drug usage does not bar you from receiving a schizoaffective disorder VA disability rating.
+We want you to know that drug use does not bar you from receiving a schizoaffective disorder VA disability rating.
 Drug usage is often the link used to service-connect schizoaffective disorder.

-- Stress: As any veteran knows, military service is stressful whether you served during peacetime or wartime.
-Stress can aggravate or cause schizoaffective disorder.
+As any veteran knows, military service is stressful whether you served during peacetime or wartime.
+Stress can aggravate or cause a schizoaffective disorder.
 Lots of veterans are able to service-connect their schizoaffective disorder to stress from military service.

 Other Conditions Related to Schizoaffective Disorder